ojsrb/TerminalCalendar/README.md

-# TerminalCalender
+# TerminalCalendar
-*An inuitive calender in your terminal*
+*An inuitive calendar in your terminal*

 ## Features
-- Add New Events and Reminders to your calender
+- Add New Events and Reminders to your calendar
 - View upcoming events this week, month, year, and all time, sorted by due date.
 - Delete and edit events